SCIM user API reference

 Important

 In the table below, the attributes userName and loginName both refer to the attribute userName.
-Snowflake supports specifying different values for the userName and loginName attributes.
+Snowflake supports specifying different values for the userName and loginName attributes by setting the MAP_SCIM_USERNAME_TO_ENTERPRISE_ATTR account parameter to TRUE.
+When this parameter is enabled, userName maps to LOGIN_NAME and the snowflakeUserName enterprise extension attribute maps to NAME.

 Snowflake supports the following attributes for user lifecycle management: